-We decided to use the Imagenette\footnote{Online: \url{https://github.com/fastai/imagenette} [accessed: \today]} dataset by FastAI\footnote{Online: \url{https://www.fast.ai} [accessed: \today]}.
-Imagenette is a subset of Imagenet\footnote{Online: \url{https://www.image-net.org} [accessed: \today]}, one of the largest image databases for model benchmarks and research, and consists of ten classes, namely \textit{tench, English springer, cassette player, chain saw, church, French horn, garbage truck, gas pump, golf ball} and \textit{parachute} \cite{imagenette}.
+We choose the Imagenette\footnote{Online: \url{https://github.com/fastai/imagenette} [accessed: \today]} dataset by FastAI for all experiments.
+Imagenette is a subset of Imagenet~\citep{deng2009imagenet}, one of the largest image databases for model benchmarks and research, and consists of ten classes, namely \textit{tench, English springer, cassette player, chain saw, church, French horn, garbage truck, gas pump, golf ball,} and \textit{parachute} \citep{imagenette}.
 Figure~\ref{fig:imagenette} shows one sample of each class in the dataset.
-We chose this dataset for two reasons.
-First, the smaller size of the dataset requires less computing power and overall runtimes.
-Second, we decided to choose a model architecture that was already pre-trained on Imagenet, allowing us to easily finetune it on Imagenette.
-During the experiments, the class \textit{tench} was changed to \textit{fish} and the class \textit{English springer} was changed to \textit{dog}.
-This change simplified the Imagenette classes, as we did not anticipate our participants to have knowledge about fish species or dog breeds.
+The smaller size of the dataset requires fewer computational resources while still allowing the usage of models pre-trained on Imagenet as they share a similar data distribution.
+For the experiments, the class \textit{tench} was changed to \textit{fish}, and the class \textit{English springer} was changed to \textit{dog}.
+These changes simplify the Imagenette classes, as we could not anticipate our participants to have knowledge about fish species or dog breeds.

-The pre-trained VGG-16 was finetuned on Imagenette.
-The model reached a training accuracy of 99\% and a validation accuracy of 98\%.
-On the test-set, we reached a top-1 accuracy of 97\%.
-Following common baseline conventions in NN pruning research (e.g \cite{han2015learning}, \cite{gale2019state}), we applied iterative magnitude-based weight-pruning.
-To implement this method, we utilized the PyTorch pruning library~\cite{paganini2020streamlining}.
+We employ the VGG-16 (configuration \textit{D}) model proposed by \citet{simonyan2014very}.
+Its structure is simple and homogeneous, consisting of 13 convolutional layers and 3 fully connected layers.
+Due to its depth and high number of parameters (138 million) VGG-16 provides an adequate architecture for applying NN pruning.
+We initialize the model with pre-trained weights and fine-tune the model on Imagenette, resulting in a training accuracy of 99\%, a validation accuracy of 98\%, and a top-1 accuracy of 97\% on the testset.